 A provision of the Constitution adopted in 1992 entitles the general public to information on the state of the environment.
 The Pollution Control Act lays down that the authorities are responsible for monitoring the general pollution situation and pollution from individual sources.

 Administrative agencies acquire a great deal of information on the state of the environment in the course of their activities.
 This is a natural consequence of their management responsibilities and the exercise of their authority at central, regional and local levels.
 They obtain information on a variety of topics ranging from natural resource management, agriculture and fisheries to industrial and regional development and general planning activities.
 They are also required to obtain information by the rules for proper administrative procedure and have a duty to collect information in connection with specific cases that are under consideration.
 Such requirements are found in the Public Administration Act (section 17, which deals with the duty of administrative agencies to clarify a case and to provide information), in the provisions on environmental impact assessment, and in the Instructions for Official Studies and Reports.
+Provisions on mapping and impact assessments are also found in the Planning and Building Act.
 There are also certain provisions that lay down a general requirement to provide information and thus, by implication, to obtain the information.
 One example is provided by the Local Government Act, which lays down a general requirement for municipalities to provide information about their activities.

 In practice, the public administration has developed systematic routines for collection (monitoring and research) and dissemination of general information, for instance using databases and registers.
 This type of work is carried out continuously.
 The most important tools for overall, aggregated information on the state of the environment are the result monitoring system for environmental policy and national key figures and environmental indicators (these are still being developed).

-Extensive information on activities that may have a significant impact on the environment is also acquired through the system of discharge permits under the Pollution Control Act.
-This Act makes it an offence to cause pollution unless an enterprise has a discharge permit issued by the pollution control authorities or the pollution is caused by activities that are generally permitted.
-An enterprise that holds a discharge permit must submit annual reports on its emissions, and the pollution control authorities also ensure compliance through a system of inspections.
-A website holding information on emissions, production quantities and waste from major sources of pollution, both site specific and diffuse, has been established at www.norskeutslipp.no.